payloadcms/payload/templates/website/README.md

 ## Premium Content

 Posts can optionally restrict access to content or digital assets behind authentication.
-This will require the user to be logged-in before full the post data or resources become accessible.
+This will ensure that only members of your site can access the full post data and its resources.
 To do this, a `premiumContent` field is added to the `posts` collection with `read` access control set to check for an authenticated user on the request.
 Every time a user requests a post, this will only return data to those who have access to it:

 ```ts
 {